 He was talking about 2017 and the rise of Trumpism.
 He could have easily been talking about Toledo’s history.

-Toledo, a most Midwestern city, has a long history of urbanization, industrialization, and deindustrialization.
+Toledo in the Postwar World Toledo, a most Midwestern city, has a long history of urbanization, industrialization, and deindustrialization.
 It also has the all-too-familiar corresponding race and class tensions that are so often associated with and present in, such historical moments.
 It seems odd that a city which only sprang onto the national scene in the early twentieth century would get so hot.
 While Toledo never got as hot as fellow Ohioan Cleveland or upstairs neighbor Detroit, Toledo has a history of white supremacy, systemic racism, and racial violence stretching back decades.
 In order to understand the simmering anger that emboldened Nazis and Klan members to flock to Toledo, and the anger of the population which showed up and showed out to resist them, we need to understand that history.

 Toledo was an industrial city.
 Industry, irrevocably tied to its identity, framed the way that Toledoans saw themselves and their city, and the way it was perceived by the American public.
 Owens-Illinois, Owens-Corning, Libbey-Owens-Ford, Willys-Overland, Dana-Spicer, Toledo Scale, Electric Auto-Lite; corporations were synonymous with the city, their products, and slogans part of the modern American lexicon.
 How many people recall the Pink Panther as the mascot for Owens-Corning insulation?
 Probably the most kid-friendly mascot on a carcinogen not named Joe Camel.
 (It was found out later that their famous pink Fiberglas insulation was actually giving people cancer, especially those who installed it.
 Breathing in glass fibers, it seems, is not as safe as they assumed it was.
 Lawsuits, payments, bad PR, and a declining demand for the product forced Owens-Corning to file for bankruptcy.)